 I used liquid nails to attach the side panels and two clamps to hold it in place for a few minutes.

-step 7 – Attach top
+step 7 – Nail on Counter top

 The final step of the base cabinet installation was to attach the countertop.
 I purchased a primed 1×12 for the top but it wasn’t quite deep enough since my cabinets sit away from the wall a little bit.
 I also wanted there to be a slight overhang.